DiscordLabSCP/DiscordLab/README.md

 - `DiscordLab.XPSystem.dll` - Allows integration with the XPSystem plugin (EXILED only) to give you a `/getlevel` (customisable) command and a logger to log when people level up.
 - `DiscordLab.AdvancedLogging.dll` - Allows you to add your own custom logs from Exiled to the bot with your own special message and your own channel.
 You can read more about this in the [Advanced Logging](#advanced-logging) section.
+- `DiscordLab.Moderation.dll` - Allows you to ban and unban people directly from the Discord bot.
+This is useful for when you are not near your server and need to ban someone, requires `DiscordLab.ModerationLogs` to log out any information.
+-  `DiscordLab.ModerationLogs.dll` - Logs all moderation actions done on the SCP server into your chosen Discord channels, including admin chat logs.

 ## Requesting modules